-Here are the best WNBA prop bets for today.
+Here are my best WNBA prop bets today.

 Best WNBA Player Props Today